Last Updated on February 11, 2023

 |12||15 – 18 lbs.|

 Based on this table, a Pocket Beagle is considered full-grown by the time they’re 1 to 1 ½ years old.
-Once they reach the age of 8 months, you should be able to get the idea of how big they will get.
+Once they reach the age of 8 months, you should be able to get an idea of how big they will get.

 Due to their size, they can stay in an apartment, provided they have a chance to go outdoors often.
 With that, the best environment is a house with a yard.